PUB HLTH 7105 - Diseases of Occupation

 Required ResourcesThe following will be required.

 Levy BS, Wegman DH, Baron S, and Sokas R. Occupational and Environmental Health: recognizing and preventing disease and injury.
-Sixth edition.
-2011.
+Seventh edition.
+2017.
 Oxford University Press.
-Cost approx. $95.95.

 A set of readings will be provided on MyUni with material relevant for each topic.